joed123/PasswordDatabase/README.md

 management team decided to develop an internal tool for generating passwords.

-A password can only be created if the user already exists.
+A password can only be created if the specified username already exists.

 Example run: